TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

     1. Has not expired                      Y                 Expired         Negative
     2. Has a valid signature                Y                 Good            Positive
     3. Has not been revoked                 N                 Revoked*        Negative
-    4. Binding to the expected entity       N                 ee note**       Negative
+    4. Binding to the expected entity       N                 See note**       Negative
     5. Has a trusted certificate path    Partial              See note***     Negative

 * Revocation, via CRL or otherwise, is not supported by the certGen.